The Everyday People Everyday Power Movement

 • Recruit a Friend: Invite someone you trust to become a Justice Captain with you.
 Justice grows stronger together!

-• Invite Us In: Bring the campaign to your next meeting or event.
-Whether it's a PTA, union gathering, or community forum, we will show up with you.
+• Invite Us In: We would love to share information about being a justice captain or collect signatures at your next meeting or event.
+Whether it's a PTA, union gathering, or community forum, your warm introduction can help us connect with more people!